rafaqz/Rasters.jl/docs/src/index.md

 ### 2-D rasters in Makie

 Plotting in Makie works somewhat differently than Plots, since the recipe system is different.
 You can pass a 2-D raster to any surface-like function (`heatmap`, `contour`, `contourf`, or even `surface` for a 3D plot) with ease.

 ```@example makie
-using CairoMakie # hide
+using CairoMakie, Makie
 CairoMakie.activate!(px_per_unit = 2) # hide
-using Makie # hide
-using Rasters, CairoMakie
+using Rasters, RasterDataSources, ArchGDAL
 A = Raster(WorldClim{BioClim}, 5) # this is a 3D raster, so is not accepted.
 B = A[:, :, 1] # this converts to a 2D raster which Makie accepts!
 figure = Figure()